100 Sights in Moscow, Russia (with Map and Images)

 Show sight on map

-The Pavel Karin House Museum is a memorial museum dedicated to the activities of the artist and collector Pavel Korin.
-It was founded in 1968 - a year after the death of the painter, who bequeathed the house and his collection of paintings to the Tretyakov Gallery.
-The museum was located in a house on Malaya Pirogovskaya Street, where the artist lived since 1934.
+The Pavel Korin House Museum is a memorial museum dedicated to the work of the artist and collector Pavel Korin.
+It was founded in 1968, a year after the death of the painter, who bequeathed the house and his collection of paintings to the Tretyakov Gallery.
+The museum was located in a house on Malaya Pirogovskaya Street, where the artist had lived since 1934.
 The exposition consisted of a collection of iconographic works, paintings by Korin, antique furniture and archival documents of the collector.

 Wikipedia: Дом-музей П. Д. Корина (RU), Website